 Factors that may have contributed to increased inequality in the UK in recent years

 1. An increase in the number of people on benefits.
-Despite falling unemployment the number of people receiving state benefits is still around 5 million.
-There have been an increasing number of people on state benefits such as sickness and incapacity benefits.
+Despite falling unemployment, the number of people receiving state benefits is still around 5 million.
+There has been an increasing number of people on state benefits such as sickness and incapacity benefits.
 Arguably there is disguised unemployment.
 This means that many people have lower incomes.

 2. Rising property values have reduced disposable incomes for many young people.
 Rising property values have made renting more expensive.
 Therefore, an increasing % of incomes has been spent on housing costs.
 There has also been an undeniable increase in wealth inequality, which often leads to income inequality.

 3. There has been an increase in part-time /temporary work.
 This work is not protected by trades unions and tends to be low paid.